Welcome to the RUDGWICK Medical Centre Website

 Covid-19 vaccination clinics

 We are working with Courtyard, Southwater and Cowfold surgeries to offer our patients a Covid-19 vaccination at Bluecoats Health and Fitness Club, Christ's Hospital School.
 The site has a large amount of free parking and is 5mins walk from Christ's Hospital train station.
 All appointments maintain 2m social distancing, face masks are mandatory.
-For all appointments after the 12th February you will have been given a date for your second vaccination.
-If your appointment was prior to the 12th of February we will be contacting you shortly to offer you a date for the second appointment.

 We are aware that some of our patients are starting to receive letters from the national vaccination booking system.
 These letters are from the NHS and invite you to book your vaccination appointment at one of the larger vaccination centres such as the Brighton Centre.
 Please don't worry, our service is not affected and you can still choose to have your vaccination more locally with us.
 You cannot book at our vaccination service through this system.

-We have vaccinated the following groups:
+We have vaccinated/are vaccinating the following groups:

 1. Residents in a care home for older adults, staff working in care homes for older adults